OSS-Lab/scaffoldTitration/README.md

-# networkMotifs
+# scaffoldTitration
-To study different network motifs
+To study network motifs with scaffold protein sequestrating both kinase and phosphatase in a futile cycle.